American Red Cross: Research

-ARC offers various cellular therapies; these treatments involve collecting and treating blood cells from a patient or other blood donor.
-The treated cells are introduced into a patient to help revive normal cell function, replace cells that are lost as a result of disease, accidents or aging, or to prevent illnesses from appearing.
-The ARC has implemented technology from Accellix, a biotechnology company specializing in automated cell phenotyping, in order to help meet the increasing demand and need for various cell and gene therapies.
-The ARC continues to work on further expanding their help and participation in cellular therapies and are always looking for donors who are willing and able to contribute to their mission.

 Training services

 Training Services is one of the five divisions of the American Red Cross, responsible for providing health and safety training to the general public as well as the workforce.
 In calendar year 2024 the American Red Cross trained 5.9 million people how to save lives through their programs.
 There are a wide variety of course offerings available: